 Photographs by Ellen Feldman

 January 16, 2014-March 16, 2014

 395 Main Street; Stoneham, MA

-A series of his photographs, I Feel Lucky, will be featured in the Griffin Museum at the Stoneham Theatre in Stoneham, MA, November 14, 2013 through January 12, 2014.
+A series of Feldman's photographs, the Dancer as the Invisible Girl, is featured in the Griffin Museum at the Stoneham Theatre in Stoneham, MA, January 16 through March 16, 2014.

 About the Griffin Museum